-- b) the number of complaints closed per Financial Firm; and - c) the outcome of those complaints.
+- a) the number of complaints submitted to AFCA per Financial - b) the number of complaints closed per Financial Firm; and - c) the outcome of those complaints.

 AFCA will also provide quarterly reports to ASIC in respect of its operations.

 How does AFCA report data to ASIC?